 The award is made for a single publication that is clearly innovative and has the potential to be seminal in areas of research that are important to members of the Group.
 The intent is to recognize authors at any stage in their careers who demonstrate leadership through broadly influential, critical, innovative thinking.
 Jim Blaut’s publications on diffusionism and the colonizer’s model of the world provide models for judging such accomplishment.
 The publication can be a journal article or a book but must be sole-authored.

 The award is offered annually, though one need not be granted if a deserving candidate cannot be identified in a given year.
-Under no circumstances is more than one award made annually.
+Under no circumstances is more than one award made annually, but Honorable Mention may be given to one or more nominees, when the review committee deems appropriate.
 The book or article must have been published within the two calendar years preceding the year of award.

 On the basis of nominations by the general membership of the Group, members of its Board will agree upon a process to select the awardee.
 Nominations must be accompanied by full publication details and a rationale for making the award on the basis of that publication.
 Nominees need not be academics, geographers, members of the Cultural and Political Ecology Specialty Group, or members of the Association of American Geographers.

 The award, in the form of a plaque or certificate, is presented by the Chair of the Group or her or his designate at the awards ceremonies at the annual meeting of the Association of American Geographers.

 2018, Jessica Dempsey.
 2016.
 Enterprising Nature: Economics, Markets, and Finance in Global Biodiversity Politics.
 Wiley Blackwell.